cronologic-de/ug_ndigo6g/source/techdata.rst

 ~~~~~~

 All inputs are AC coupled.
 The inputs have very high input bandwidth
-requirements and therefore there are no circuits that provide over
+requirements and therefore there are no circuits that provide overvoltage
-voltage protection for these signals.
+protection for these signals.

 .. danger::
   Any voltage on the inputs above **5 V**